In this brief tutorial we show the simple steps to reset the Changed Block Tracking (CBT) for vSphere virtual machines.

 - If you use a backup application that uses the Changed Block Tracking feature (see: Backup of ESXi, vCenter, ESXi Free and Replica with Iperius Backup), you must reactivate the CBT manually.

-Note: the first backup that is performed after restoring the CBT is a full.
+Note: the first backup that is performed after restoring the CBT is a full backup.
 All subsequent incremental / differential backups will refer to the IDs of the changes generated after the full backup.

 Re-enable CBT for incremental backup of virtual machines:

-How to restart Iperius virtual machine backups into after a CBT error:
+How to restart Iperius virtual machine backups after a CBT error:

-If an error occurs in the backup of virtual machines with Iperius, and this error concerns the query of the CBT, it will be necessary to perform a further operation (as well as reset the CBT in the virtual machine settings) on the destination folders of the incremental/differential backup.
-In fact, since it must refer to a previous backup with a specific CBT value, Iperius cannot “append” new backups to the existing ones, because the CBT has been reset, so it will continue to return an error.
+If an error occurs in the backup of the virtual machines within Iperius, and the error is with the CBT, it will be necessary to perform a further operation (as well as reset the CBT in the virtual machine settings) on the destination folders of the incremental/differential backup.
+Also, since it must refer to a previous backup with a specific CBT value, Iperius cannot “append” new backups to the existing ones, because the CBT has been reset, so it will continue to return the error.
 You will then need to delete or rename the existing backup folders and then perform a new backup from scratch.